The power of the pixel lays in its ability to track user behavior and pass information back to Facebook from third-party sites like yours.

 Standard events sometimes reveal more

-Standard events tell Facebook a lot more than custom events (alone) can because they can read on-page details.
+Standard events tell Facebook a lot more than custom events alone, because they can read on-page details.
 For example, if someone is buying something from you, you want to be able to see that on Facebook’s end and send that data through Facebook to your pixel.

 With custom events, the data would only show that your site had 10 purchases that week.
-But with standard events, you’d get a whole lot more information, like that those 10 purchases equated $5000 in revenue.
+But with standard events, you’d get a lot more information, such as that those 10 purchases equated $5,000 in revenue.

-For example, if you want to drive people to signup for a free trial on your website, Facebook can track this lead action.
-This advanced implementation does require more coding, and you do have to go into each page that you want to track as a conversion event and install the code there.
+For example, if you want to drive people to sign up for a free trial on your website, Facebook can track this lead action.
+This advanced implementation does require more coding, and you have to go into each page you want to track as a conversion event and install the code there.

 Facebook calls this a ‘standard event’.
-Companies tend to go this route if they have a concern with privacy and want to protect their data – implementing their own tracking code means they are not sharing all their website data with Facebook.
+Companies tend to go this route if they have a concern with privacy and want to protect their data – implementing their own tracking code means they’re not sharing all their website data with Facebook.

-The downside of doing this is that there are some optimization events and tools on Facebook’s end that can only restart an event – you’ll probably need to install the custom code yourself.
+The downside is that there are some optimization events and tools on Facebook’s end that can only restart an event – you’ll probably need to install the custom code yourself.